ucsb-gradescope-tools/ucsb-gradescope-tools.github.io/README.md

 This webpage documents the repos that are available in the github.com organization <https://github.com/ucsb-gradescope-tools>

+These repos are also backed up at <https://github.ucsb.edu/ucsb-gradescope-tools>

 # Overview

 We support several approaches to autograding with gradescope: